U.S. News Rankings

 |School type||private, coed college|

 When applying to University of the Pacific, it's important to note the application deadline is January 15, and the early action deadline is November 15.
 Scores for either the ACT or SAT test are due January 31.
-The application fee at University of the Pacific is $60.
-It is more selective, with an acceptance rate of 35.8 percent.
+It is more selective, with an acceptance rate of 37.8 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.